mstrutt/jekyll-portfolio/README.md

 This project relies on the global installation of the ruby gem `jekyll` and the npm package `grunt-cli`

+## Posts

+For cleanliness (and for better or worse) I decided to place my blogposts in [a separate repository](https://github.com/mstrutt/blog).

 ### Suggested install

 ```